jfalcon/tada/README.md

 ## Running the Application

-Once the certificate and database are installed, it's simply a matter of:
+Once the certificate and database are installed, you'll need to create a `.env` file in the `server` folder to supply the application database credentials.
+Use the `.env.example` file as the basis.

+Once that's done, running the application is simply a matter of:

 ```bash
 # in the project's root directory